Are We Selling Our Kids Short? The Problem with Outdated School Building Concepts.

 Due to time constraints, contractors have been almost forced to adopt a one-design-fits-all approach.
 Not only has this resulted in limited design intelligence, but the most effective use of space for each school has not been made.

-Learning spaces that inspire, not inhibit
+Learning spaces that inspire, not inhibit.

 Technology marches on.
 From blackboards to whiteboards to interactive flat panels (IFPs) or smartboards, our classrooms have changed dramatically.
 Resources address the limitations of physical whiteboards and encourage remote collaboration, integration with digital tools, and the ability to save and share content.
 Modern teaching thrives on flexibility.
 Learning today happens in open, connected environments that blend formal teaching with informal collaboration.
 There’s also much more focus on individual learning with one-to-one engagement between teacher and pupil.